-In case of another acquisition mode than TOPSAR (e.g., Stripmap mode), the processing line is similar but the debursting step can be skipped as we are directly working with large-scale images.
+In case of another acquisition mode than TOPSAR (e.g., Stripmap mode as used for SAOCOM), the processing line is similar but the debursting step can be skipped as we are directly working with large-scale images.
 A short description of each module is provided below.

-Figure 3-1: Differential interferometry processing for ice velocity (IV) map generation.
+Figure 3.2: Interferometry processing for ice velocity (IV) map generation.
 The flowline is dedicated to Sentinel-1 TOPSAR acquisitions.
 SLC - Single-Look Complex.
 OT - Offset Tracking.
 LOS - Line-of-sight.
 GCP - Ground Control Point.
+For SAOCOM SM the flowline is similar but the debursting step is not necessary.

-- Coregistration: co-registration is performed at the burst level.
-Precise orbits provided by ESA and a Digital Elevation Model (DEM) of the area are used to determine the shifts between the master and slave geometry.
-In TOPSAR mode, because of the steering of the antenna, the line-of-sight changes from one burst to the other at the overlapping area.
+• Coregistration: For S1 co-registration is performed at the burst level, but is otherwise similar as for SAOCOM.
+Precise orbits and a Digital Elevation Model (DEM) of the area are used to determine the shifts between the master and slave geometry.
+In S1 TOPSAR mode, because of the steering of the antenna, the line-of-sight changes from one burst to the other at the overlapping area.
 In case of motion in the azimuth direction, the varying line-of-sight introduces phase discontinuities at burst overlap.
 We correct this effect by accounting for the average ice motion: using the IV map from Offset Tracking, we update the co-registration map with the local displacements between the master and slave acquisition dates.
 The co-registration module also includes the resampling step.
 For Sentinel-1 data, the steering of the antenna introduces a Doppler frequency variation in the azimuth direction.
-Therefore, the co-registration of Sentinel-1 images includes de-ramping and re-ramping of complex images in the azimuth direction respectively before and after interpolation. - Interferogram formation: the interferometric phase is calculated for each master-slave burst pair.
-The flat-earth phase is estimated and removed.
-The topographic phase is estimated from an external DEM and subtract from the interferogram.
-The output is the wrapped displacement phase. - Debursting: burst interferograms are mosaicked together using the range and azimuth time information of each pixel.
-Additional smoothing at the burst overlap can be performed to removed phase jumps due to changing orientation of the line-of-sight.
-These phase jumps are already significantly reduced by accounting for ice motion at the co-registration step.
+Therefore, the co-registration of Sentinel-1 images includes de-ramping and re-ramping of complex images in the azimuth direction respectively before and after interpolation.